Rottweiler is a breed of domestic dog, regarded as medium-to-large or significant.

 The coat of a long-haired Rottweiler may appear to be dirty or greasy because it has an oily texture designed to repel water, dirt, and snow, but some owners will still have issues in cold climates.

-The Rottweiler has an extremely broad head, wide-set dark eyes that slope somewhat upwards towards the outside corners.
-Black noses are preferred, but shades of tan colouring (“saddles”) are acceptable, high set triangular ears that are thick and strong-boned.
+The Rottweiler has an extremely broad head and wide-set dark eyes that slope somewhat upwards towards the outside corners.
+Black noses are preferred, but shades of tan coloring (“saddles”) are acceptable, high-set triangular ears that are thick and strong-boned.
 Dropping ears and/or prick ears disqualify a dog from being shown.

 Dewclaws are sometimes removed, Medium-sized eyes for the size of the head with dark rims and oval-shaped rather than round.

 The muzzle is broad, with a pronounced stop (the point where the skull rises to meet the foreface).

 The lips should be full yet tight, black in color, and the neck is thick and muscular.

 The chest should be broad, deep, and well-sprung with a level topline.

 The rump has a slight tuck-up at about 32 degrees (the hind legs are the last to leave the ground when running).

 The Rottweiler’s front legs should be straight, strong, and heavy-boned.

 Dewclaws often are removed, particularly on the hind legs.